krtffl/krtffl.dev/content/posts/testcontainers.md

 }
 ```

-and i define the interface that describes the interaction with any database that we want to use.
+i define the interface that describes the interaction with any database that we want to use.

 #### implement repository

+initialize the repository

 > `internal/infra/postgresql/dojo.go`

-initialize the repository
 ```go
 type DojoRepository struct {
 	db *gorm.DB